jonro2955/odin_javascript_2_tictactoe/readme.md

 # odin_javascript_2_tictactoe

-This is the second project from The Odin Project's Full Stack JavaScript curriculum.
+This is the second project from TOP's Full Stack JavaScript Curriculum.
 Live preview: https://jonro2955.github.io/odin_javascript_2_tictactoe/

 It is a simple Tic-Tac-Toe game that allows the user to play against another human player by taking turns using the mouse, or against the computer, which utilizes the minimax algorithm.

-Since the minimax algorithm selects the best move every time, in order to make the computer "dumber" for the lower difficulty levels, each difficulty level associates a number threshold  variable of 0 for EASY, 30 for MED, 60 for HARD and 100 for MAX.
-And when it's time for the computer to make a move, we generate a random number between 0 and 100.
-The minimax is then used only if the random number is less than the threshold.
-If not, then a reverse minimax is used to make an incorrect move.
+Since the minimax algorithm plays the perfect move every time, in order to make the computer "dumber" for lower difficulty levels, each difficulty level associates a percentage threshold number representing the chance of selecting a minimax move or a "reverse" minimax move that lets the human win instead.
+We then generate a random number between 0 and 100, and if that number is below the threshold, we use the normal minimax, and if it is above the threshold, we use the reverse minimax.
+The threshold is for EASY is 0, for MED it is 50 and for HARD it is 100.

 The goal of this project was not simply to build a functional game app, but also to practice using the module programming pattern in JavaScript.
 This program does not utilize any global variables or functions.